CSharp-CheatSheet/CSharp-CheatSheet.github.io/pages/dotnettype.md

             }
             return nums;
         }

-        public static int[] GetOrderedNumber(int max, int min) {
+        // Get an ordered integer sequence from min to max public static int[] GetOrderedNumber(int max, int min) {
             // Avoid when max is smaller than min